Background pattern

 Duration: 7-10 days

-In the case of children 1-2 months of age, a dose of 30 mg/kg of body weight every 12 or 8 hours is sufficient.
-Children of this age should be closely monitored during administration.
+In the case of children from 1-2 months of age, a dose of 30 mg/kg body weight every 12 or 8 hours is sufficient.
+These children should be closely monitored during administration.

-In the case of children with a body weight of more than 40 kg, the adult dosage recommendation should be applied (see previous table).
+In the case of children over 40 kg body weight, the adult dosage recommendation should be applied (see the previous table).
 In the case of children 12 years of age with a body weight of less than 40 kg, the dosage recommendations for younger patients with a body weight of ≤ 40 kg should be applied.
-The dose in children should not exceed the adult maximum dose (2 g every 8 hours).
+The dose in children should not exceed the maximum adult dose (2 g every 8 hours).

 Dosage in patients with renal insufficiency:

-Adults and children with a body weight of 40 kg or more (around 12 years):
+Adults and children with a body weight of 40kg and over (around 12 years):

-If you have renal insufficiency, the dose should be adjusted to counteract the slower excretion through the kidneys.
-The first dose of patients with mild to moderate renal insufficiency is the same as that of patients with normal renal function, i.e., 2 g of cefepima.
+If you have renal insufficiency, a dose adjustment is required to counteract the slower excretion through the kidneys.
+The first dose in patients with mild to moderate renal insufficiency is the same as that in patients with normal renal function, i.e., 2 g of cefepime.

 The following tables show the subsequent dosage recommendations (maintenance dose):